 Even if you don’t believe in ghosts:

-- Tours share real history
+- The tours share the real story of history

-- It’s fun and not too scary
+- It’s a blast and isn’t too terrifying.

 6. Food Is a Big Deal Here

-Savannah takes food seriously, especially Southern dishes.
+Savannah treats food with respect Savannah takes food seriously, particularly Southern cuisines.

 Must-try foods:

-- Shrimp and grits
+- Shrimp and the grits

 - Fried green tomatoes